Manik-Kapil/GoodPulse-EComRetentionFiasco/README.md

 ---

-## 1. Platform & Project Overview
+## 1. Organization Overview and Summary

-GoodPulse is a cloud-native analytics platform built to surface actionable intelligence from the Olist e-commerce marketplace.
+GoodPulse is a digitally native ecommerce business.
+The company operates across multiple acquisition channels and product categories.
+While revenue volume appears strong, preliminary analysis reveals structural challenges in customer retention and lifecycle sustainability.

 The pipeline follows a **Medallion Architecture** in Databricks, progressively refining raw transactional and marketing data through three layers before surfacing insights in Looker.

+**Executive Summary**
+Core Structural Issue: Extremely Low Repeat Rate

+The most critical finding is a repeat purchase rate of approximately 0.03%.

+Out of 93,358 customers:
+- ~90K are one-time buyers
+- Fewer than 3% return for additional purchases
+- Only 19 customers qualify as power users

+This indicates that GoodPulse operates almost entirely on first-time transactional revenue.

+**Revenue Sustainability Risk**

+Despite generating $15.5M in total revenue, the majority of revenue is sourced from one-time buyers.

+Revenue concentration analysis shows:

+High Value customers generate the majority of total revenue

+However, most high-value revenue is classified as Dormant

+High Value Dormant Revenue: $4.9M
+High Value Recent Revenue: $1.7M

+This indicates significant leakage of previously valuable customers.

+Cohort Retention Analysis

+Cohort analysis reveals immediate retention decay:

+Month 0 retention = 100%

+Month 1 retention drops sharply toward zero

+Retention remains negligible beyond Month 1

+This confirms the repeat rate issue at a structural level.

+The business lacks customer lifecycle stickiness.

+Lifecycle Distribution

+Revenue distribution by lifecycle segment:

+Dormant > Active > At Risk

+This means more revenue is sitting in inactive customers than in actively engaged ones.

+Without retention improvement, revenue will depend entirely on constant acquisition.

+Key Risks Identified

+Revenue is acquisition-dependent

+Customer lifetime value is structurally constrained

+High-value customers are not retained

+Cohorts fail to mature beyond initial purchase

+Long-term growth is unstable without retention improvement

 **Pipeline Layers:**